- About UNK

 Everyone being on the same platform enables the instructor and students to have the same experience on their tablet and in delivery of their course material.

 UNK has some iPads available to loan out to students in iPad-required courses.
 The iPads will be offered to students through a loaner program.Students in iPad-required courses will be informed that they either need to purchase an iPad or register to check out a UNK iPad through a survey emailed.
-If you do not receive the survey, please notify Jane Petersen at email@example.com.
+If you do not receive the survey, please notify Jim Trambly at email@example.com of Jane Petersen at firstname.lastname@example.org.

 To Purchase your iPad: Go to the UNK Apple Store for Education.